 One of the first US fruit trees planted by European settlers is still alive and well at age 383+

 When the first European settlers stepped foot on Plymouth Rock in 1620, the landscape they encountered must have felt like the epitome of wilderness compared to their developed homeland.
 In time, of course, cottages and farmhouses, roads and footpaths would sprout up as their colonization took root.
 But little could they have guessed, from those fragile early shoots, that the continent's nature would be tamed in just a few short centuries.

-It may be hard to believe, however, but one of America's earliest settlers is still alive today -- and still bearing fruit after 383 years.
+It may be hard to believe, however, but one of America's earliest settlers is still alive today -- and still bearing fruit after more than 383 years.